x3rAx/AHK-Essentials/README.md

 whenever I feel some function is missing in AutoHotkey.

-If you also have any functions that you think might belong here, feel free to fork, edit and make a pull request. :)
+If you also have any functions that you think might belong here, feel free to fork, edit and send a pull request. :)